-4. Rationale for "Closing the Gap"
+4. Rationale for 'Closing the Gap'

 Each year the Standards and Achievement Team carries out an extensive data analysis and examines the performance of the different groups of pupils in the City.
-The data analysis shows that the most significant gaps in performance are those between the performance of children and young people eligible for Free School Meals (FSM) and their more advantaged peers, between those children and young people identified as having special educational needs or disability (SEND) and their peers and for Children in Care (CiC).
-These gaps widen as the young people move through our school system The impact of large numbers of pupils, particularly pupils with FSM not achieving 5 GCSE's A to C with English and Maths at the end of Key Stage 4, not only has implications for the economy of the city, but also has an impact on the quality of opportunity for young people in the city.
-However, there are overlaps in these groups, in 2013 11% of children in the city were both in receipt of FSM and identified as having special educational needs.
-31% of pupils with SEN were also in receipt of FSM and 47% of pupils registered for FSM were also identified as having SEN.
+The data analysis shows that the most significant gaps in performance are those between the performance of children and young people eligible for Free School Meals (FSM) and their more advantaged peers, between those children and young people identified as having special educational needs or disability (SEND) and their peers and for children in care (LAC/ CiC).
+These gaps widen as the young people move through our school system.
+The impact of large numbers of pupils, particularly pupils with FSM not achieving 5 GCSE's A\ to C with English and Maths at the end of Key Stage 4, not only has implications for the economy of the city, but also has an impact on the quality of opportunity for young people in the city.
+However, there are overlaps in these groups.